woodid012/plugit/power_price/README_MONGODB.md

 3. **Dispatch 30 Minute** (predispatch) - Longer-term 30-minute forecasts

 If a higher priority source exists, it's used; otherwise, the next available source is used.

+## Data Retention Policy

+- **Historical Dispatch Data**: Stored indefinitely - all historical settlement prices are kept
+- **5-Minute Forecast Data**: Only last 2 hours are kept - older forecast data is automatically removed
+- **30-Minute Forecast Data**: Only last 2 hours are kept - older forecast data is automatically removed

+The cleanup process runs automatically after each sync operation.
+Only the `dispatch_5min` and `dispatch_30min` fields are removed from documents older than 2 hours; the `historical_price` field is always preserved.

 ## MongoDB Structure